w3c/wcag3/guidelines/groups/help-and-feedback/help-available/new-interfaces.md

 status: exploratory
 ---

-When interfaces dramatically change (due to redesign), a mechanism to learn the new interface or revert to the older design is available.
+When interfaces dramatically change (due to redesign), a :term[mechanism] to learn the new interface or revert to the older design is available.